coganlab/cross_patient_speech_decoding/README.md

-# Cross patient speech decoding from shared latent representations of speech production
+# shared latent representations of speech production for cross-patient speech decoding

 ![](figures/overview_fig.png)

 ## Overview

-This repository contains code used in analyses and creation of figures for the paper "Cross patient speech decoding from shared latent representations of speech production".
+This repository contains code used in analyses and creation of figures for the paper "Shared latent representations of speech production for cross-patient speech decoding".

 We use an approach based on canonical correlation analysis (CCA) to learn an alignment between latent neural representations of speech production recorded with micro-electrocorticography (μECoG) arrays from multiple patients.
 We show that patient-specific neural data can be aligned to a shared cross-patient latent space, enabling the training of cross-patient speech decoding models that outperform patient-specific models.